varshneyansh1/ReactNative_BeatBox/README.md

-# 🎵 Spotify Clone - React Native Music Player 🎵
+# 🎵 BeatBox - React Native Music Player 🎵

 Welcome to the Spotify Clone!
 This is a feature-rich music player application built using React Native, JavaScript, and TypeScript.
 Enjoy a seamless music streaming experience with all the essential features you'd expect from a modern music player.